Lake Tobesofkee

 Lake Tobesofkee is a reservoir located on Tobesofkee Creek in Bibb County, Georgia.
 Built in the 1960s to control flooding, the lake soon became a site for public recreation and is known as one of the most heavily fished lakes in the state.
+Locals often refer to the lake as "Tobo."

 History

-Between 1963 and 1967 the U.S. Soil Conservation Service and the Bibb County Commission built a series of dams on Tobesofkee Creek to form flood control reservoirs, including Lake Tobesofkee.
-Locals often refer to the lake as "Tobo."
+Between 1963 and 1967 the U.S. Soil Conservation Service and the Bibb County Commission built a series of dams on Tobesofkee Creek to form flood control reservoirs, including Fenley Ryther Dam, which formed Lake Tobesofkee.
+In 1994, the dam was damaged and nearly overtopped due to flood waters from Tropical Storm Alberto.